pingcap/docs/FAQ.md

 #### What is the difference between the `leader-schedule-limit` and `region-schedule-limit` scheduling parameters in PD?

-- The `leader-schedule-limit` scheduling parameter is used to balance the leader number of different TiKV servers, affecting the load of query processing.
+- The `leader-schedule-limit` scheduling parameter is used to balance the Leader number of different TiKV servers, affecting the load of query processing.
 - The `region-schedule-limit` scheduling parameter is used to balance the replica number of different TiKV servers, affecting the data amount of different nodes.

 #### Is the number of replicas in each region configurable?
 If yes, how to configure it?